 "My dream was to be the singer in a rockin' band, like Robert Plant was to Led Zeppelin or Lou Gramm to Foreigner," she wrote in her 2010 memoir, Between a Rock and a Hard Place.
 "I wanted a partnership, like Mick Jagger and Keith Richards had, an unrelenting back-and-forth between talented musicians.
 The sound I heard in my head was raucous, with hard-driving guitars speeding everything forward.
 I was a classically trained singer with a great deal of musical knowledge, but I had no idea how to make that visceral, intense sound happen.
 I had to evolve, but I didn't know how to make that evolution happen."

-Everything changed when she was introduced to Neil Geraldo, a hard-charging rock guitarist whose licks gave Benatar the exact sound she'd been looking for.
-With Geraldo backing her, Benatar released her debut album, In the Heat of the Night in 1979.
+Everything changed when she was introduced to Neil Giraldo, a hard-charging rock guitarist whose licks gave Benatar the exact sound she'd been looking for.
+With Giraldo backing her, Benatar released her debut album, In the Heat of the Night in 1979.
 The record was a smash success and included two monster hit singles, "Heartbreaker" and "I Need a Lover."